 End of Second WeekClass rep fills the online registration form.
 The form data is collected onto a Google sheet.
 If the timeline is missed, the class rep will potentially miss out on the physical training held in week three.

 Week ThreeClass rep training.
-Towards the end of week three, the Student Voice Coordinator will make contact with the class reps who miss out on training.
+Towards the end of week three, the Class Representation Manager will make contact with the class reps who miss out on training.

 QuarterlyGroup Service Administrators work with the Staff Rep (in charge of the Student-Staff Consulatitve Committee in each department/discipline area) to prepare the agenda and finalise the minutes.
 These are then sent to email@example.com.